 The simultaneous ownership of shares in competing firms by institutional investors, known as “common ownership”, has been investigated in several academic studies for its potential impact on competitive conditions (especially in oligopolistic markets).
-In December 2017, the OECD will hold a discussion to explore whether there are verifiable theories of harm in connection with common ownership, and whether new approaches are needed to address them.
+In December 2017, the OECD held a discussion to explore whether there are verifiable theories of harm in connection with common ownership, and whether new approaches are needed to address them.

 Developments having occurred since the 2008 discussion:

 - The rapid growth in passively-managed investment funds, has had a significant impact on the ownership structure of large firms in several industries.
 These funds diversify their holdings in an industry across firms to reduce exposure to individual firm risk (and track their benchmark index).
 Examples of substantial investment firm common ownership have been reported in concentrated sectors including finance, air travel, consumer electronics and pharmacies.